ayathree/Z-specific/README.md

 - This website is small, medium and large device screen responsive.
-- In this website different types of animations has used like zoom-in, fade-left etc animations.
+- In this website different types of AOS package's animations has used like zoom-in, fade-left etc.
 - In this website every section has clearly described.
 - A user can perfectly update his/her profile by this website.
 - A user can login by his/her google account and github account also.